sikaeducation/curriculum/102/standards/analyze-problems-using-methodology/topics/polya-understanding-the-problem/README.md

 ## Understand

-Being able to identify the parts of a problem is the first part, but it's not enough to stop there.
-These questions help you shape the facts into an understanding.
+Identifying the parts of a problem is the first step but it's not enough to stop there.
+These questions help you shape the facts into an understanding:

 * Can you restate the problem?
 How many different ways can you do it?
 * Can you make an table that represents sample inputs and the outputs they should generate?